dnulnets/purescript-openlayers/README.md

 # purescript-openlayers
 A purescript FFI binding for OpenLayers v6.5.
 It is by no means near a complete binding but fulfills the need for the Swedish IoT Hub Prototype for Accessibility Case 3, see https://github.com/dnulnets/haccessibility, for now.
+Please feel free to contribute to thie library!

 OpenLayers uses a lot of object inheritance, optional record fields and fields having mutiple types when creating the objects.
 It has been solved in purescript by using type parameters, Union, and a pattern of constructuor records and unsafeCoerce.
 See below for more details.